juppifluppi/tclint/README.md

 ```
 python tclint.py "SMILESCODE"
 ```
-Instead of a single SMILES code, a ".dat" file can be given, with one SMILES code per line.
+Instead of a single SMILES code, a "*.dat" file can be given, with one SMILES code per line.
 In this case, the script outputs the properties for each molecule into "results.dat":
 ```
 python tclint.py listofsmiles.dat
 ```